ketivee/.github/README.md

 If you want to donate to our project you are incredible You can pay us

-by PayPal or direct UPI on our id if you are from India
+by PayPal or direct UPI on our ID if you are from India

 our upi is